xealits/msp430chip/README.md

 the compiler provides only C++14 standard (unfortunately not 17), and it may not optimise C++ code as well as GCC or Clang.
-It is worth to check produced assembly whether the compile-time code does not produce unwanted runtime artifacts, like calls to not inlined functions.
+It is worth to check produced assembly whether the compile-time code does not contain unwanted runtime artifacts, like calls to not inlined functions that write literals into the memory mapped devices.

 # To compile in C++14